-To complete ATT exam requirements you must complete Papers 1 and 2, your choice of one of the option papers and the two Computer Based Examinations in Law and Professional Responsibilities & Ethics.
-Please note that the ATT option papers, which are Paper 3 Business Compliance, Paper 4 Corporate Taxation, Paper 5 Inheritance Tax, Trust & Estates and Paper 6 VAT, are sat at the same time (the morning of the second day of the examinations) and therefore it is not possible to sit more than one option paper at an exam sitting.
+To complete the ATT examination requirements you must complete Papers 1 and 2, your choice of one of the option papers and the two Computer Based Examinations (CBEs) in Law and Professional Responsibilities & Ethics.
+Please note that the ATT option papers: Paper 3 Business Compliance, Paper 4 Corporate Taxation, Paper 5 Inheritance Tax, Trust & Estates and Paper 6 VAT, are sat at the same time (the morning of the second day of the examinations) and therefore it is not possible to sit more than one option paper at an exam sitting.

 Compulsory Written papers